Barium swallow X-ray in bowel obstruction

 - The most distal part reached by the contrast.

 If contrast hasn't reached the large intestine already, a Swedish practice is to also state when the next image will be taken unless otherwise decided by the referring clinician.
-The frequency of further imaging depends on the progress, interval until repeat images are often 4-8 and then 6-10 hours, possibly later if overnight.
+The frequency of further imaging depends on the progress.
+It is often 4-8 hours and then 6-12 hours, possibly later if overnight.

 - See also: General notes on reporting